katelloyd83/sound-fundamentals/modules/week-1/_posts/2017-01-10-important-dates.md

 We are planning on presenting your work on:

-- Wednesday, December 8th
+- Monday, May 9th

 You are **expected to be available during this day, from 8-10pm**.
 As part of these presentations, we will have you all on the online chat, interacting with each other.

-**{ NOTE: }** All final project assignments will be due at the same time, likely, December 1st.
+**{ NOTE: }** All final project assignments will be due at the same time, likely, May 9th.